-For information on our 2023 activity and realized gains or loss on sales of financial assets in securitizations, see Note 13 (Securitizations and Variable Interest Entities) to Financial Statements in our first quarter 2023 Form 10-Q. Gains on sale from securitization of \$24 million were deducted from Tier 1 capital as of March 31, 2023.
+For information on our 2025 activity and realized gains or loss on sales of financial assets in securitizations, see Note 13 (Securitizations and Variable Interest Entities) to Financial Statements in our first quarter 2025 Form 10-Q. Gains on sale from securitization of \$24 million were deducted from Tier 1 capital as of March 31, 2025.
 This deduction is required for a portion of the gain generated through the sale of assets resulting from securitization transactions.

-In addition to the assets already securitized, we currently have \$591 million of commercial mortgage loans and \$0 million of residential mortgage loans we intend to securitize that are currently risk-weighted as wholesale and retail exposures, respectively.
+In addition to the assets already securitized, we currently have \$682 million of commercial mortgage loans we plan to securitize that are currently risk-weighted as wholesale.
 Exposures we intend to securitize include those loans currently classified on our balance sheet as loans held for sale and are saleable in an active securitization market.

 We periodically securitize consumer and CRE loans.
-For a discussion on this topic, refer to loan sales and securitization activity in Note 13 (Securitizations and Variable Interest Entities) to Financial Statements in our first quarter 2023 Form 10-Q.
+For a discussion on this topic, refer to loan sales and securitization activity in Note 13 (Securitizations and Variable Interest Entities) to Financial Statements in our first quarter 2025 Form 10-Q.